 In this post you will see how to play these major 6 and minor 6 chords (root and inverted positions) using 24 guitar diagrams and voicing charts.

-The origin of the "so what chord" name would be due to its use by the jazz pianist Bill Evans in the modal tune "So what" by Miles Davis.
-This is is a cool and modern sounding chord voicing often used as an alternative to quartal voicings.
+This is a cool and modern sounding chord voicing often used as an alternative to quartal voicings.
 It is built with a fourth chord on the bottom (3 perfect fourths stacked) and a major third added on the top.
-This particular chord was originally played on a piano, but it is quite interesting to play it on the guitar to support rhythmically and harmonically a soloist over a modal tune.

 This jazz guitar rhythm lesson with tabs and diagrams provides you some interesting ideas of comping inspired by McCoy Tyner's playing on "impressions" by John Coltrane.

 "There Will Never Be Another You" is a popular song by Harry Warren (music) and Mack Gordon (lyrics).
 It is one of the most known jazz standards and an indispensable study for any jazz guitarist.
-This jazz guitar comping lesson provides you different chord positions (drop 2, inverted, rootless and extended chords) on the top four strings of the guitar to comp over this jazz tune.
+This jazz guitar comping lesson provides you different chord voicings (drop 2, inverted, rootless and extended chords) on the top four strings of the guitar to comp over this jazz tune.
 By the way, it will also give you some new ideas to support harmonically a soloist.
-Indeed, you may even try to apply these chord voicings to the tunes you are used to play.
+Indeed, you may even try to apply these chord voicings to the tunes you are used to playing.

 To enrich and modernize the harmonization of a piece it is common to use fourth chords.
 They can replace some original chords to bring more melodic freedom into improvisation and more tension in harmony.